-District grant-funded activities may not:
+Disaster response grant-funded activities may not:

-A. Discriminate against any group

-- B. Promote a particular political or religious viewpoint - C. Perform purely religious functions - D. Provide continuous or excessive support to any one person, entity, or community - E. Establish a foundation, permanent trust, or long-term interest-bearing account - F. Create financial liability for The Rotary Foundation or Rotary International that is greater than the grant funding - G. Include fundraising activities - H. Transport vaccines over national borders without prior approval of government and regulatory authorities in the originating and receiving countries - I. Require anyone to work without pay.
+- A. Discriminate against any group - B. Promote a particular political or religious viewpoint - C. Perform purely religious functions - D. Provide continuous or excessive support to any one person, entity, or community - E. Establish a foundation, permanent trust, or long-term interest-bearing account - F. Create financial liability for The Rotary Foundation or Rotary International that is greater than the grant funding - G. Include fundraising activities - H. Transport vaccines over national borders without prior approval of government and regulatory authorities in the originating and receiving countries - I. Require anyone to work without pay.
 (Projects should strive to uphold labor rights and fair wage practices; if the people who will benefit are required to volunteer on the project, their explicit consent is required.) - J. Require work by anyone below the country's legal working age or, if the law doesn't specify, anyone under age 16

-District grant funds also may not be used to pay for:
+Disaster response grant funds also may not be used to pay for:

-- K. Expenses that are incurred, or activities that are in progress or already completed, before the grant is approved - L. Contributions to The Rotary Foundation, PolioPlus, or another Foundation grant - M. Purchases of land or buildings - N. Weapons or ammunition - O. Military assistance - P. Expenses related to Rotary events such as district conferences, conventions, institutes, anniversary celebrations, entertainment events, or project ceremonies - Q. Public relations initiatives, unless they are essential to completing the project - R. Project signage that costs more than US\$1,000 - S. The operating, administrative, or indirect program expenses of another organization - T. Unrestricted cash donations to a person or cooperating organization - U. COVID-19 vaccines - V. Immunizations that administer only the polio vaccine - W. Travel to National Immunization Days - X. Abortions or procedures that are undertaken solely for sex determination - Y. Study at a university that hosts a Rotary Peace Center in the same or a similar academic program as Rotary Peace Fellows - Z. Loan guarantee systems - AA.
+- K. Expenses that are incurred, or activities that are in progress or already completed, before the grant is approved - L. Contributions to The Rotary Foundation, PolioPlus, or another Foundation grant - M. Purchases of land or buildings - N. Weapons or ammunition - O. Military assistance - P. Expenses related to Rotary events such as district conferences, conventions, institutes, anniversary celebrations, entertainment events, or project ceremonies - Q. Public relations initiatives, unless they are essential to completing the project - R. Project signage that costs more than US\$1,000 - S. The operating, administrative, or indirect program expenses of another organization - T. Unrestricted cash donations to a person or cooperating organization - U. COVID-19 vaccines - V. Immunizations that administer only the polio vaccine

+- W. Travel to National Immunization Days - X. Abortions or procedures that are undertaken solely for sex determination - Y. International travel for anyone under age 18, unless they are accompanied by a parent or guardian or are participating in the Rotary Youth Exchange program - Z. Loan guarantee systems - AA.
 Items that would then be owned by a Rotary district, Rotary club, Rotaract club, or member - BB.
 The detection and removal of land mines or the purchase of equipment to remove land mines